redandbluefi/ajax-login/README.md

 The plugin basically hooks up to 'login_init', and listens to requests which have a Response-Type header set to 'json'.
 It also checks for `$_REQUEST['RESPONSE_TYPE']`, if for some reason you can't set the request headers.

+# Installing
+The best way to install is using Composer.

+`composer require redandblue/rnb-ajax-login`

+Traditional methods work too.

+# Example

 Code sample (ES6+, production usage requires you to use a Webpack or Rollup and Babel or Bublé):

 ```html